Ford Hunger March: Grand Jury report

 Prosecutor Harry S. Toy convened a grand jury to investigate the violence.
-At the end of June, they completed their investigation and issued their report.
-They said "After hearing many witnesses on both sides of the matter, this grand jury finds no legal grounds for indictments.
-However, we find that the conduct of the demonstrators was ill-considered and unlawful in their utter disregard for constituted authority.
+In its report, issued at the end of June, the grand jury reported finding no basis for indictments, but condemned the demonstrators and exculpated the security forces in detail: "We find that the conduct of the demonstrators was ill-considered and unlawful in their utter disregard for constituted authority.
 We find, further, that the conduct of the Dearborn City Police when they first met the demonstrators, though well-intended, might have been more discreet, and better considered before they applied force in the form of tear gas.
 However, we believe that the said police discharged what they conscientiously considered to be their sworn duty as law enforcing officials, alike when they intercepted the rioters at the city's limit, using tear gas and in the critical and violent situation which ensued employing gunfire to protect life and property, which were then manifestly in danger."

-One grand juror, a political ally of Frank Murphy, dissented, calling the administration of the grand jury "the most biased, prejudiced, and ignorant proceeding imaginable".
-This grand juror, Mrs. Jerry Houghton Bacon, said that she "witnessed the most glaring discrimination on the parts of the prosecutors in the treatment of witnesses brought before the grand jury.
-Marked prejudice was voiced by the prosecutors which, without regard to its intent, impressed and influenced the minds of the jurors."
+Grand juror Mrs. Jerry Houghton Bacon, a political ally of Detroit Mayor Murphy, dissented from the report, calling the grand jury "the most biased, prejudiced, and ignorant proceeding imaginable".
+She reported "the most glaring discrimination on the parts of the prosecutors in the treatment of witnesses brought before the grand jury" and said that "Marked prejudice was voiced by the prosecutors which, without regard to its intent, impressed and influenced the minds of the jurors."